 Osteoarthritis is a degenerative condition that mostly affects the hands, spine and joints such as hips, knees and ankles.
 It affects about 8% of the population, predominantly women.

 Physiotherapy is a conservative and effective management tool for this condition.
-Physiotherapy can assist in strengthening and stabilising the joint, reducing tightness and tension in muscles surrounding the arthritic joints, and in reducing swelling and pain.
-Physiotherapists are also often able to recommend and supply appropriate bracing to support the joint.
+Physiotherapists can assist in strengthening and stabilising the joint, reducing tightness and tension in the muscles surrounding arthritic joints, and in reducing the associated pain and swelling.
+Where necessary, we can often recommend and supply appropriate bracing to support the joint.

 Some of the treatment options commonly employed by Queensland Physiotherapy in managing osteoarthritis include:

 - Joint mobilisations